One to one maths interventions built for KS4 success

 Similar Shapes Example 8

-We can use the volume scale factor 1.5^3 or 3.375 as a multiplier to find the missing volume.
+Use the scale factor to find the missing value.

 Common misconceptions